Recent advances in perturbative QCD at high density

 As briefly discussed in Sec.~\ref{sec:intro} above, realistic numerical simulations of binary NS mergers need to account for more than just the thermodynamic properties of the medium, namely bulk viscous dissipation in the system \cite{Alford:2017rxf}.
 In fact, it has been speculated that such effects might offer a potential means to detect the generation of large amounts of deconfined matter during NS mergers should the bulk viscosities of HM and QM behave in sufficiently differing ways (see, e.g., \cite{Most:2021zvc,Chabanov:2023blf,Haber} for related discussions).

-The bulk viscosity of dense QCD matter differs from other transport properties not only by its phenomenological importance but also due to the physical mechanism generating it.
+The bulk viscosity of dense QCD matter differs from other transport properties not only by its phenomenological importance but also due to the physical mechanism behind it.
 As reviewed in detail in the Supplemental Material of \cite{CruzRojas:2024etx}, $\zeta$ arises from a subtle interplay between the strong and electroweak interactions, where the system tries to maintain chemical equilibrium while periodic radial pulsations arising from the system's macroscopic dynamics keep perturbing it.
-In QM, the final expression for the quantity contains two types of physical inputs: the rates of the relevant electroweak processes, either purely non-leptonic or both non-leptonic and semileptonic in nature, and thermodynamic coefficients taking the form of linear combinations of various quark number densities and susceptibilities.
+In QM, the final expression for the quantity,

+contains two types of microphysical inputs: the rates of the relevant electroweak processes, either purely non-leptonic or both non-leptonic and semi\-leptonic in nature (here $\lambda_1$), and thermodynamic coefficients taking the form of linear combinations of various quark number densities and susceptibilities (here $A_1$ and $C_1$).

-To improve the current description of the bulk viscosity of unpaired QM (see, e.g., \cite{Sad:2007afd,Alford:2013pma}, it is crucial to improve both the rates and thermodynamic quantities entering the result.
+To improve the description of the bulk viscosity of unpaired QM (see, e.g., \cite{Sad:2007afd,Alford:2013pma}), it is crucial to improve both the rates and the thermodynamic quantities entering the result.
 Here, it is interesting to note that the thermodynamic inputs can be obtained with methods perfectly analogous to those used for the QM EoS, with the only subtlety related to the need to keep the strange quark mass nonzero.
 This, too, is however only a minor complication given the mass expansion scheme of \cite{Gorda:2021gha} that allows treating $m_s$ as a perturbation and expanding thermodynamic quantities in its integer powers.